RULE OF THUMB FOR PRICING A HOUSE TO SELL

-The first day your property goes live online almost always attracts the highest number of viewers of any other day.
-Use Day One to your advantage - you can see the impact it has in the following link:
+The first day your property goes live online almost always attracts the highest number of viewers of any other day so it’s important you have the right valuation from the start.

-We believe it is best to use a vetted real estate agent who has proven valuation expertise, rather than using a property agent who over-promises and under-delivers.
-If the agent's sale price recommendation sounds too good to be true, it probably is.
+We believe it is best to use a real estate agent who has proven valuation expertise to avoid attracting one who over-promises and under-delivers.
+If a property agent's sale price recommendation sounds too good to be true, it probably is.